IELTS Cue Card Sample 8 - Your study room

 • Do you like to study?
 What type of books do you read?

-• Which do you prefer?
-Reading or travelling?
+• Which one do you prefer - reading or travelling?
 Why?

 Model Answer 1:

 The table is reasonably sized, but I’m afraid it’s also rather cluttered.
 I have a couple of sets of in-trays on my desk, full of writing paper items (notebooks and reams of A4 paper), together with letters and documents awaiting my attention.
-There is also a tin full of pens, pencils, highlighters and other odds and ends which take up more space, and an old shoe box full of envelopes and cards that I tend to stock up on in case I need to send a friend a birthday card or quick message.
-I still like to send messages traditionally through the post for special occasions, rather than using email or texting.
-In the middle of my desk is my laptop, on which I do all my work.
+There is also a tin full of pens, pencils, highlighters and other odds and ends which take up more space, and an old shoebox full of envelopes and cards that I tend to stock up on in case I need to send a friend a birthday card or quick message.
 That doesn’t leave any spare room, so my printer is on the floor under the table.
 I have to crawl on my hands and knees to retrieve papers from it when necessary!

 Even though the space isn’t ideal, I do try and discipline myself to go in there every day to do some work free of other distractions.
 At least a couple of hours a day, but obviously if I have an important deadline then I can spend all day and half the night in there ‘burning the midnight oil’ to use an English expression.
-I sit on a little swivel office chair, that was actually very, very cheap to purchase and looks rather flimsy, but is in fact extremely comfortable.
-That was a bargain buy, I must have had it 15 years at least.
+I sit on a little swivel office chair which is extremely comfortable.

 My ideal study room would be airy, spacious and uncluttered.
 It would be a dedicated room, rather than a shared space that ends up collecting all the overflow from every other room in the home.
 I’d have a huge table, with neat piles of documents and space to spread out reference materials if needed.
 I’d prefer a window I could properly see out of, rather than one in the roof, but I do like the natural light.
 If money were no object, all my stationery would match, and I’d have a printer that never jammed or ran out of ink.
 A neat wooden filing cabinet would contain all my paperwork filed away in an orderly fashion.
 In one corner I’d have a cosy armchair by a window overlooking a beautiful garden.
 When I needed inspiration I’d be able to sit in it, gazing out of the view and thinking wise thoughts.
 I’d also like an endlessly refilling pot of hot fresh coffee, though I expect if I did all that caffeine would be very bad for me.